iflinda/nasa-api-practice/README.md

 ## Notables

-Since Shopify is focuses on providing their clients with clean UI & UX while also having strong values in accessibility, I wanted to make sure that my application kept this in mind.
+This application focuses on providing their clients with clean UI & UX while also having strong values in accessibility, I wanted to make sure that my application kept this in mind.
 I was introduced to a great tool called Lighthouse in the Chrome Developer tools, and I was able to really narrow down what areas that I had to focus on.

 Based on the feedback that I received from the tool, I was able to better pinpoint areas that I had overlooked while developing the application.
 By the end of the submission, I had a web application that scored well in SEO, Accessible, and Best Practices.